KalyaniGedela9/Heart-Predictor/README.md

 # Heart-Predictor
-I'm predict the weather the given person heart disease or not
+I'm predict, weather that given person having heart disease or not